Miami VA Healthcare System

 VA continues to be cautious as we move into the next phase of resuming additional face-to-face appointments and procedures; the following policies remain in effect:

-- Visitation Policy: No visitors are allowed, although exceptions may be made in advance for end-of-life or other concerns on a case-by-case basis.
+- Visitation Policy: No visitors, including children or babies, are allowed, although exceptions may be made in advance for end-of-life or other concerns on a case-by-case basis.

 - Designated Caregiver/Support Person for Outpatient Appointments or Procedures: One designated caregiver/support person can accompany patients requiring physical or cognitive assistance.
 Any caregiver or support person needs to be preapproved by your provider before your visit.
 If you have an upcoming medical procedure, we ask that your support person/driver wait in the designated location or in their vehicle.
 One of our employees will keep them informed of your progress and when it’s time to pick you up.